 Remove any and all references on your site to:

 Then, follow the instructions for implementing the ForeSee® Web SDK.
 Once the legacy code has been removed, the Foresee directory/directories can also be removed.
 ForeSee® Cloud Deployment replaces the existing implementation.

 I'm currently using ForeSee® Cloud Deployment.
 Should I test upgraded code before deploying to my production environment?

 Yes.
-While you should not need to make any revisions to your code snippet or the code itself, it is recommended to test the upgrade in a safe environment to ensure there is no negative impact on your site.
+While you should not need to make any revisions to your code snippet or the code itself, it is recommended to test the upgrade in a safe environment to ensure there is no unforeseen impact on your site.

 This is the purpose of the two client folders hosted by ForeSee; the Staging folder and the Production folder.
-Whenever there is an upgrade the code, ForeSee does some local testing to ensure that the code is configured correctly for your business needs.
+Whenever there is an upgrade to the code, ForeSee does some local testing to ensure that the code is configured correctly for your business needs.
 ForeSee then pushes the new code into your ForeSee® Cloud Deployment Staging folder.
 This prevents any possible interruptions to your live site while you are testing the upgrade with your site.